CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - netcdf
 - MPI (this is actually	optional but without it	you can	only run on 1 processor)

-Below are a list of software that the consortium has tested at some point.
+Below are lists of software versions that the consortium has tested at some point.
 There is no guarantee that all compiler versions work with all CICE model versions.
-At any given point, we are regularly testing on several different compilers, but not necessarily all possible compiler versions.
+At any given point, the consortium is regularly testing on several different compilers, but not necessarily on all possible versions or combinations.
+A CICE goal is to be relatively portable across different hardware, compilers, and other software.
+As a result, the coding implementation tends to be on the conservative side at times.
+If there are problems porting to a particular system, please let the consortium know.

 The consortium has tested the following compilers at some point,